According to scientists, the lifetime urge to travel the world is stored in a gene.

-For us travelers, this is a very numerical explanation for our craving to explore far places, be part of their culture and learn from them.
+For us travelers, this is a very numerical explanation for our craving to explore far places, learn about foreign cultures and connect with new people.

 What we, hungry discoverers, really need to explain ourselves is a dream.
 A dream, so big and out of reach that we can barely catch it.
 And if we try, the dream becomes more and more real.
-It becomes real in the moment we made it to our next destination and then suddenly feel this peace within ourselves.
+It becomes real in the moment we arrived at our next destination and then suddenly feel this peace within ourselves.

 We chase this dream with the most powerful devotion.
-The truth is that the dream is not more than how we see ourselves – in a clear, unprejudiced self-perception.
+The truth is that the dream is nothing more than how we see ourselves – in a clear, unprejudiced self-perception.

 What does DRD4-7R really stand for?

 Taken the formula for the gene and decoding each letter and number, here is what DRD4-7R really stands for:

 DRD4-7R = Discoverers are Dreamers 4 (for) 7 Reasons

 What is a discoverer?

 By definition, a discoverer is a person to be the first to find, learn or experience something never experienced before.
 However, that doesn’t necessarily mean a discoverer is the first and only of all mankind who discovered a certain thing.

 For the individual, it can mean the first time in his/her own experience to discover something even it’s already discovered in its basic existence and meaning.
 Consequently, every single one of us is a discoverer.

 We can be daily, weekly or hourly discoverers, depending on how much time was needed to make the discovery.